-Millennials (also known as Generation Y) represent people born from about 1982 to 2000.1 These 17 to 35-year-olds are expected to represent 75% of the US workforce by 2025 and are technologically savvy and purpose driven.
-Yet business leaders have expressed frustration from this group of workers.
+Millennials (also known as Generation Y) represent people born from about 1982 to 2000.1 These 17 to 35-year-olds are expected to represent 75% of the US workforce by 2025 and are technologically savvy and purpose-driven.
+Yet business leaders have expressed frustration with this group of workers.
 How can they attract, hire and retain talented young millennials?
+This post shares five ways to engage millennials.

 Leaders find millennials make challenging employees due to their sense of entitlement, impatience, and inattention to authority.2 Many millennials struggled to find good jobs during the 2008 recession and have been called “lazy, entitled narcissists who still live with their parents” by Time Magazine.
 Yet millennials are technologically savvy and purpose-driven.
 Companies that relate well to this age group can benefit greatly.
 Here are five ways you can engage the millennials who already work for you and attract talented new millennials to your organization.